Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 Currency Partners understand that behind every currency transfer there is a story that matters to you.
 Which is why they value you as a customer.

-By giving you access to the best pricing available in the market, Currency Partners typically save their clients between 1% and up to 3% on the retail exchange rates from their bank with Currency Partners premium Private Client FX (Forex) service.
+By giving you access to the best pricing available in the market, Currency Partners typically save their clients between 1% and up to 3% on the retail exchange rates from their bank with their own premium Private Client service.

 If you would like to be referred to one email me on info@lekkerlifenewzealand.co.nz